David Merrick: Life and career

 Merrick joined The Lambs in 1950, and in 1968 he joined the board of directors of the Riviera, a hotel and casino on the Las Vegas Strip in Las Vegas, Nevada, alongside Harvey Silbert and Harry A. Goodman.
 He also worked with director and choreographer Gower Champion, who directed Merrick's production of 42nd Street.
-But on the morning of August 25, 1980, Champion died of a rare blood cancer, and Merrick announced the news himself to both the cast and the audience at the opening night curtain call.
+But on the morning of August 25, 1980, Champion died of a rare blood cancer, and Merrick announced the news himself to both the cast and the audience at the opening night curtain call."This is a very tragic moment," he said.
+"I'm sorry to have to report that today, Gower Champion died."

 Merrick suffered a stroke in 1983, after which he spent most of his time in a wheelchair.
 He established the David Merrick Arts Foundation in 1998 to support the development of American musicals.

 Personal life

-Merrick was married six times to five women:
+Merrick was married six times to five different women:

 His first marriage was to fellow native-St. Louisan Leonore Beck.
-They married January 16, 1938, and divorced on January 11, 1963.
+They married on January 16, 1938 and divorced on January 11, 1963.

 His second wife, Jeanne Gibson, was a Kentucky-born Broadway press agent.
 They met at the Savoy Hotel in London, where Gibson was working as the hotel’s press consultant.
 She became pregnant in 1962, while Merrick was still married to Beck.
 Their daughter, Cecilia Ann Merrick, was born January 1963.
 Gibson and Merrick were married from spring 1963 until October 1966.

 He married Etan Aronson (February 24, 1944 - July 26, 2023), a Swedish model and former flight attendant, twice.
 They first married in September 1969, and divorced in Mexico three weeks later, but the divorce was not finalized in America until 1976.
 Together, they had a daughter, Marguerita Merrick (born September 1972).

 On July 1, 1982, Merrick married actor Karen Prunczik, who originated the role of Anytime Annie and filled in for a week playing the lead character Peggy Sawyer in Merrick’s 42nd Street.
 They divorced in 1983.

 Merrick and Aronson married for the second time on Tuesday, August 30, 1983 in Greenwich, Connecticut.
 In the late 1980s, they adopted two children, Olivia Merrick (born May 1988) and Carl Christian Merrick (born July 1987), although in 1994 Merrick petitioned the court to cancel the adoption.
 Merrick and Aronson divorced again in October 1999, after lengthy divorce proceedings.

 Merrick met Natalie Lloyd (born Natalie Ting Lloyd, Shanghai, 1954; formerly married to Jose Teresa) in the late 1980s when she was working as a receptionist in the office of William Goodstein, Merrick's lawyer.
 They started living together almost immediately, while Merrick was still married to Aronson.
 Merrick and Lloyd married on November 23, 1999 in Dallas, Texas, less than six months before Merrick’s death on April 25, 2000.